 For those looking for a quick and convenient way to eat delicious, hearty meals with little to no hassle, there are plenty of meal kit delivery services to choose from.
 But out of all of the brands available, which is the best meal delivery service for the environment?
 We review the top eco-friendly meal kit services and discuss what makes a meal delivery service sustainable.

 Each kit comes with pre-portioned packets of produce, meat, or fish if requested, and all of the spices and seasonings you need to complete a chef-inspired dish at home.
 We've reviewed several leading meal kit delivery brands like Sunbasket, Freshly, and Purple Carrot, plus the best vegetarian meal delivery services, that promote their eco-friendly approach.
-Here is our list of the top five best meal delivery services.
+Here is our list of the best eco-friendly meal delivery services.

-- Freshly - Best "No-Cooking" Option
+- Best "No-Cooking" - Splendid Spoon

 How We Reviewed Each Meal Delivery Service